-- Student Name

-- Drivers License Number

-- Date of Birth
+• Student Name • Drivers License Number • Date of Birth

-- 1. All students who drive and park on any LISD campus MUST submit to random drug testing.
-Any student who fails a drug test will receive the following: - 1st failed test- parking permit pulled for 30 days- attend two sessions of alcohol and drug counseling. - 2nd failed test- parking permit pulled for 60 days- attend five sessions of alcohol and drug counseling - 3rd failed test- parking permit pulled for the remainder of the year. - 2.
-Students are not allowed to park on the side of the roadway or on adjacent property for the purpose of attending school.
-This includes the Central Baptist Parking Lot. - 3.
-Parking permits must have an unobstructed view with the permit number facing the windshield. - 4.
-For all licensed drivers, the cost of a parking permit is \$10.00 if purchased by September 15th. - 5.
-For all licensed drivers, cost of permit is \$10 if purchased by the designated date established by the LHS resource officer.
+1. All students who drive and park on any LISD campus MUST submit to random drug testing.
+Any student who fails a drug test will receive the following:

+- - 1st failed test- parking permit pulled for 30 days - - attend two sessions of alcohol and drug counseling. - - 2nd failed test- parking permit pulled for 60 days - attend five sessions of alcohol and drug counseling - - 3rd failed test- permanent revocation.

-Cost increases to \$15 if purchased after the set date, with the exception of students who earn their license during the school year.
-Newly licensed drivers will pay \$10.
+2. Students are not allowed to park on the side of the roadway or on any adjacent property for the purpose of attending school.
+This includes the Central Baptist Parking Lot.

+3. Parking permits must have an unobstructed view with the permit number facing the windshield.

+4. For all licensed drivers, the cost of a parking permit is \$15.00.

-- 6. Failure to adhere to parking rules and regulations will result in a parking fine in the amount of \$10 per incident. - 7.
-Parking in an area such as visitor or faculty parking will result in a fine of \$15 per incident and may be subject to placement of a wheel lock/boot device. - \\\\ Wheel lock/boot device removal fee is \$20.\\\\ - 8.
-Once a student receives three (3) parking citations, their parking privileges will be revoked for a period of two (2) weeks.
+5. Failure to adhere to parking rules and regulations will result in a parking fine in the amount of \$10 per incident.

+6. Parking in an area such as visitor or faculty parking will result in a fine of \$10 per incident.

+7. Once a student receives three (3) parking citations, their parking privileges will be revoked for a period of two (2) weeks.

-9. All parking fines are to be paid within ten (10) days of issuance.
+8. All parking fines are to be paid within ten (10) days of issuance.
 If not paid, report cards will not be released to the student.

+9. Unlicensed drivers are not allowed to park on school property.

+10. The High School Principal and Police Chief reserve the right to revoke a parking permit if deemed necessary.

 The Board or its designee may suspend a person from driving or parking a vehicle on any school property as a result of the person's violation of any rule adopted by the Board or its designee.
 Reinstatement of the privileges may be permitted and a reasonable fee assessed.
 Education Code 37.106